cning0506/DATA-310_Applied_Machine_Learning/Project2.md

 <img src="./pr_prob_m4.png" />

 Similarly, this gradient boosting model is also performing better than Model 2 and the ROC curve shares the behavior of Model 3 in a large picture.
-The main difference between the two models slightly different, and the AUC of model 4 is slightly higher (.76 compared to .74). .76 is not a terrible AUC but it does seem like if the goal is to get as close to 1 as possible, then .76 is not that good.
+The main difference between the two models is the last segment of the curve.
+The slope for Gradient Boosting model reaches zero once it reaches the max of the true positive values unlike Model 3 did not reach 0 until the end of the plot.
+In addition, the AUC value of model 4 is slightly higher (0.777 compared to 0.754).
+Though we want the value to be closer to 1, 0.777 is still a fairly good result.
+Regarding the prediction probabilities histogram, we can tell the mid values have an increasing prediction.
+However, the major issue is still the higher issues, where it is clearly under-predicted.

 ## Conclusion
-Comparing all four models, I think the model has the best performance
+While all four models have similar plot outputs, we can use AUC values as the standard for the best performing model.
+Based on the AUC values, the graident boost model has the best performance out of the four, with an AUC value of 0.777.
+One of the major flaws that the gradient boost model failed to address is the under-prediction of high-values prediction.
+There are barely predictions above the value of 0.65.
+Regarding the discrepancies among the five wealth outcomes from my DHS survey dataset, I think the four models do effectively reflect the dataset.
+As shown from Figure 12, the poorer wealth outcome (2) has the highest frequency, followed by the two outcomes on the opposite side of the spectrum.
+I think the first two models performed better at predicting the wealth outcomes on both ends, which is the richest and poorest households.
+Whereas, the third and fourth models seem to do a better job at predicting the middle wealth.
+However, we must also acknowledge the failure to identify the richest wealth outcome for the two models.
+From the four models, likewise many developing countries, we can conclude that there is a significant rich and poverty gap in this country.
+Moreover, with the demographic that consists of younger population as the majority, it is also affecting the wealth outcome of a household in great magnitude.
+The income inequality might require solutions that incorporate more than education for all.

-### *Figure 12:
+### *Figure 12:  Distribution of Wealth level in Pakistan
 <img src="./WealthOG.png" />

 ## A Look at Raw, Scaled, Normalized, and Percentized Data

+Before we make any transformation on the data, let's take a look at the raw data with a heatmap.

-### *Figure : *Raw Data*
+### *Figure 13 : *Raw Data*

 <img src="./raw.png" style="width: 50vw; min-width: 250px;"  />

-### *Figure : *Scaled Data*
+### *Figure 14: *Scaled Data*

 <img src="./scale.png" style="width: 50vw; min-width: 250px;" />

-### *Figure : *Normalized Data*
+### *Figure 15: *Normalized Data*

 <img src="./normal.png" style="width: 50vw; min-width: 250px;" />

-### *Figure : *Percentized Data*
+### *Figure 16: *Percentized Data*

 <img src="./percent.png" style="width: 50vw; min-width: 250px;" />